Craig Sechler

 Craig Sechler (born September 8, 1951) is an American film and voice actor, based in Washington, D.C.

 Life and career

-Sechler was born on September 8, 1951, and grew up in Cranbury, New Jersey.
-He grew up doing commercials and professional singing with his family which led him into his acting/voice acting career.
+Sechler was born on September 8, 1951.
+Raised in Cranbury, New Jersey, he attended Hightstown High School.
+He grew up doing commercials and professional singing with his family which led him into his acting and voice acting career.
 Sechler is married to Julie Waterman, and has five children.

-Sechler voices the characters Butch DeLoria, Sticky, Harkness, and others in Bethesda Softworks' game Fallout 3; he also appeared in The Elder Scrolls IV: Oblivion as the default voice of the elves (including the Adoring Fan, a role he reprises in Starfield), and voiced the game Star Trek: Legacy.
+Sechler voices the characters Butch DeLoria, Sticky, Harkness, and others in Bethesda Softworks' game Fallout 3.
+He also appeared in The Elder Scrolls IV: Oblivion (and The Elder Scrolls IV: Oblivion Remastered) as the default voice of the elves (including the Adoring Fan, a role he reprises in Starfield).
+He voiced the game Star Trek: Legacy.

-He also voiced The World Trade Center: Anatomy of the Collapse, the Nature series, the Incredible Human Machine, Decoding COVID-19 and the Nova episode "New Eye on the Universe".
+He also voiced The World Trade Center: Anatomy of the Collapse, the Nature series, the Incredible Human Machine, Decoding COVID-19, and the Nova episode "New Eye on the Universe".